HartBlanc/anki-uk-geography/README.md

 **Deck Features**
 - The deck is light-weight (~1MB, despite containing ~205 unique images)
 - All images are Scalable Vector Graphics and therefore scale gracefully to any screen size without distortion
-- Colours are distribued across maps to encourage colour-based memory etention
+- Colours are distribued across maps to encourage colour-based memory retention
 - CSS is used to generate unique images and to animate cards

 ## Sample Cards